firebase/firebase-admin-python/CONTRIBUTING.md

 However, it is recommended that you use the [`lint.sh`](lint.sh) bash script to invoke pylint.
 This script will run the linter on both `firebase_admin` and the corresponding `tests` module.
-It suprresses some of the noisy warnings that get generated when running pylint on test code.
+It suppresses some of the noisy warnings that get generated when running pylint on test code.
 Note that by default `lint.sh` will only validate the locally modified source files.
 To validate all source files, pass `all` as an argument.